 We need a comprehensive climate plan for public lands to ensure these lands are a leading part of the climate solution.
-A key part of that plan is taking aggressive action to meaningfully reduce emissions from fossil energy development.
-We must start equitably managing a steep decline in emissions from fossil fuel energy-and the public lands should be leading the way, ahead of the pace demanded by current climate science by setting a goal of net zero emissions by 2030.
+A key part of that plan is taking aggressive action to meaningfully reduce emissions from fossil fuel energy development on public lands, setting a goal of net-zero emissions by 2030.